 The credit union's policy is to maintain sufficient funds in liquid form at all times to ensure that it can meet its liabilities as they fall due.
 The credit union adheres on an ongoing basis to the minimum liquidity ratio and minimum short term liquidity ratio as set out in regulatory requirements.

-12.4 Fair value of financial instruments
+11.4 Fair value of financial instruments

-Templemore Credit Union Limited holds the following financial instruments at fair value:
+Templemore Credit Union Limited do not hold any financial instruments at fair value.